 - 2 tbsp olive oil

 - 4 tbsp Frontier Co-Op’s Mexican Seasoning

-- 2 tsp sea salt (or more/less to taste)
+- 2 tsp sea salt, or to taste

 - Freshly cracked pepper, to taste

-- Combine chicken with 2 tablespoons of olive oil, Mexican Seasoning and 1 tsp sea salt.
+- Combine chicken with 2 tbsp of olive oil, Mexican Seasoning and 1 tsp sea salt.
 Store in refrigerator while you prep other ingredients.

-- Arrange sweet potatoes and broccolini on their own baking dishes (make sure the veggies don’t overlap, so that they have space to cook well).
+- Arrange sweet potatoes and broccolini on their own baking dishes, making sure the veggies don’t overlap, so they have space to cook well.
 Drizzle with coconut oil and sprinkle 1 tsp sea salt + black pepper.
 Arrange chicken on a separate baking sheet.

-If you want your broccolini to be perfection on a bowl, make sure you don't add too much oil to them and make sure to let them stay in the oven until their florets start to get a little charred.
-This right here is the KEY to having them taste like "french fries", as my husband likes to say.
+If you want your broccolini to be perfection on a bowl, make sure you don't add too much oil and that you let it stay in the oven until the florets start to get a little charred.

-If you want your sweet potatoes to be nice and soft, make sure you add a generous amount of coconut oil and make sure you let them stay in the oven for a good 30-40 minutes (however, keep a close eye so they don't get too charred nor burn).
+If you want your sweet potatoes to be nice and soft, make sure you add a generous amount of coconut oil and that you keep them in the oven for a good 30-40 minutes; however, keep a close eye so they don't burn.

 Thank you Whole Foods for sponsoring this post!